| |

 and a final assembly plant.
 In the final assembly plant about 1 500

-work on two shifts.
+blue collar workers work on three shifts.
 We who publish Kvasten are members

 of the union IF Metall, that represents 450,000 blue collar

-industrial workers.
-The Volvo Local, organizes the 6 500 blue collar
+industrial workers all over Sweden.
+The Volvo Cars Local, organizes the blue collar

-but if you have any questions you are welcome to be in touch via
+but if you have any questions you are welcome to get in touch via

 e-mail: